yuvalmGS/gigaspaces-wiki-jekyll/xap97net/a-typical-sba-application.markdown

 ### The ISpaceProxy Core Middleware Component

-The {{ISpaceProxy}} component is a .NET POCO driven abstraction of the JavaSpaces specification.
+The `ISpaceProxy` component is a .NET POCO driven abstraction of the JavaSpaces specification.
 JavaSpaces is a service specification.
 It provides a distributed object exchange/coordination mechanism (which might or might not be persistent) for objects.
 It can be used to store the system state and implement distributed algorithms.
 In a space, all communication partners (peers) communicate by sharing states.
 It is an implementation of the [Tuple spaces idea|Concepts#tuple].

 Space is used when users want to achieve scalability and availability, while reducing the complexity of the overall system.
 Processes perform simple operations to write new objects into a space, take objects from a space, or read (make a copy of) objects from a space.

-The {{ISpaceProxy}} abstraction was designed with the following principles in mind:
+The `ISpaceProxy` abstraction was designed with the following principles in mind:

 - **POCO Entries** - the data model in JavaSpaces is an Entry.
-An Entry has to inherit from a specific interface ({{Entry}}).
+An Entry has to inherit from a specific interface (`Entry`).
 All public, non-transient fields are stored in the space.
 This model is quite different from modern data caching and persistence frameworks (NHibernate, ADO.NET Entity Framework, etc.), which are POCO-oriented.
 The POCO data model is basically a simple class with annotations that extend that model with specific meta-information such as indexes definition, persistency model, etc. The
 - **Generics support** - users can use generics to avoid unnecessary casting and make their interaction with the space more type-safe.

-- **Overloaded methods** - the {{ISpaceProxy}} interface uses overloaded methods, that can use defaults to reduce the amount of arguments passed in read/take/write methods.
+- **Overloaded methods** - the `ISpaceProxy` interface uses overloaded methods, that can use defaults to reduce the amount of arguments passed in read/take/write methods.

 ### Using the GigaSpace Component in the Context of EDA/SOA Applications